 The Vegetarian by Han Kang

 Her seemingly innocuous lifestyle choice has an unexpectedly disastrous domino effect.
 Yeong-hye's family tries to force her to eat meat again, which pushes her to the brink and leads her to attempt suicide.
-After recovering in a hospital, her husband divorces her but then her sister's husband's empathy toward Yeong-hye forces him to confront his long-standing attraction to her.
+After recovering in a hospital, her husband divorces her, and her sister's husband's empathy toward her forces him to confront his long-standing attraction to her.
 He is then emboldened to create the video art piece that's been haunting his imagination, making Yeong-hye his muse.
 But after her sister In-hye catches them together, the brother-in-law skips town, the rest of the family severs ties, and Yeong-hye is institutionalized again, leaving only In-hye to take care of her.

 The Vegetarian contains three parts, all of which concern Yeong-hye but none of which consult her: the first from her husband's perspective, the second from her brother-in-law's, and the last from her sister's.
 We only hear directly from Yeong-hye in her husband's section, where she occasionally recollects her dreams or wearily confronts her condition.
 Everything else we learn about Yeong-hye is essentially hearsay.
 And of course, each person views her differently based on their relationship with her.
-Her husband (Mr. Cheong, we never learn his first name), who views his wife as merely a caretaker and accessory, cares more about his reputation and how he's inconvenienced than for Yeong-hye's wellbeing.
+Her husband Mr. Cheong (we never learn his first name), who views his wife as merely a caretaker and accessory, cares less about Yeong-hye's wellbeing than he does about his reputation and how he's inconvenienced.
 Her brother-in-law thinks he means well but his benevolence toward her is only a vehicle for his own sexual, emotional and artistic fulfillment.
-Her sister thinks that she's always been protecting Yeong-hye but keeps her sister conveniently distanced from her day-to-day life, as both her forgiveness and endurance have limits.
+Her sister thinks that she's always been protecting Yeong-hye, but keeps Yeong-hye conveniently distanced from her day-to-day life, as both her forgiveness and endurance have limits.

 "Can only trust my breasts now.
 I like my breasts, nothing can be killed by them.
 Hand, foot, tongue, gaze, all weapons from which nothing is safe.
 But not my breasts.
 With my round breasts, I'm okay.
 Still okay.
 So why do they keep shrinking?
 Not even round anymore.
 Why?
 Why am I changing like this?
 Why are my edges all sharpening―what am I going to gouge?"
 (41).